microsoft/azuredevopslabs/labs/vstsextend/eclipse/e2eeclipse/readme.md

     ![Start a test sessions](images/start-test-session.png)

-    > **Note**: The test extension is now recording all of your interactions.
-You can see the test icon beaker has a green dot indicating that a session is currently running.
+    {% include note.html content= "The test extension is now recording all of your interactions.
+You can see the test icon beaker has a green dot indicating that a session is currently running." %}

 1. Enter `http://{your web app name}/myshuttledev` in the toolbar to navigate to the application.
 Enter `fred` for the username and `fredpassword` for the password and click **Log In**.